mrmorphic/hwio/README.md

 This is a preliminary implementation; only P8.13 (pwm2) has been tested.
 PWM pins are not present in default device tree.
 The module will add them as necessary to bonemgr/slots; this will override defaults.

+## Servo

+The hwio/servo package contains definitions for driving servo motors using PWM pins.
+To initialise a servo, you need to first get the PWM module that the servo is attached.
+Here is an example of usage:

+	import (
+		"hwio"
+		"hwio/servo"
+	)

+	m, e := hwio.GetModule("pwm2")
+	if e != nil {
+		fmt.Printf("could not get pwm module: %s\n", e) return
+	}

+	pwm := m.(hwio.PWMModule)

+	pwm.Enable()

+	// create a servo with a named pin.
+The pin name is passed to GetPin.
+You can also pass a Pin directly. servo, e := servo.New(pwm, "P8.13")

+	// Set the servo angle, between 0 and 180 degrees. servo.Write(45)

+	// Set the duty cycle to a specific number of microseconds servo.WriteMicroseconds(1500)

 ## Devices

 There are sub-packages under 'devices' that have been made to work with hwio.
 The currently supported devices include: